-Welcome to the 13th share of the Pitchfork & Crow 2020 Summer CSA!
+Welcome to the 24th share of the Pitchfork & Crow 2021 Summer CSA!
 Here’s what’s in the share this week:

-- Purple Bunching Onions
+- Bunching Onions

 Carri Heisler & Jeff Bramlett

 Here are a few recipes to get you inspired:

 Chinese Chicken Noodle Soup with Sesame and Green Onions

 - 1 pound skinless boneless chicken breast halves, cut crosswise into thin strips

 - 2 tablespoons oriental sesame oil

 - 3 garlic cloves, minced